Global warming is again in the news. Should you be scared? Fear is never an emotion to be trusted.

 The problem with the carbon cycle is that we are taking an awful lot of stored carbon from the crust of the Earth and combusting it.
 Oil, natural gas, and coal, are all derived from dead plant life stored deep in the soils.
 We release this stored carbon into the atmosphere, and it raises the carbon dioxide levels in the atmosphere.

 If you've ever seen pictures from space, you realize this.
-But not a lot of people do.
+Our ecosystem is pretty fragile, and it is amazing we have lasted this long.
+But not a lot of people realize this.
 Remember those movies back in the 1930's where they would show the planet Earth with clouds floating around it, halfway out into space?
 Well, that's how conservatives view our atmosphere - as immense and extending halfway to the moon.

 Nuclear Energy is completely Carbon-Free and produces no air pollution, unless of course the reactor is breached or vents radioactive gases.
 The far-Left environmentalists are against nuclear energy, of course, so that option is out - or is it?
 One problem with older generation nuclear reactors is that they were built next to rivers, the ocean, or on fault lines.
 Primitive control systems and poor personnel management lead to avoidable accidents, such as 3-mile-island or Chernobyl.
 The meltdowns in Fukushima were perfectly preventable, but for some reason, no one thought about how a tsunami would affect a nuclear power plant (in a country beset regularly by tsunamis).
 No one even thought to shut the reactors down when the tsunami was predicted (and our friends at NOAA have developed an excellent tsunami warning system and offered it free of charge to the world!).